JoaoAfonsoRaposo/Tese/README.md

-This is a git repository aimed for a thesis development on Structural Segmentation of Music
+This is a git repository for developing a thesis on Structural Segmentation of Music